dhairya137/dhairya137/README.md

 <!-- **dhairya137/dhairya137** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- It's Dhairya, Fullstack developer from Gujarat, India
+I am Dhairya, Fullstack developer from Gujarat, India

 - 🔭 I’m currently working on ...
 Nextjs
 - 🌱 I’m currently learning ...
 Nextjs Strapi